Ariana Grande Pronounced Her Last Name Differently When She Was Growing Up, Find Out Why

 — Entertainment News (@ZaqsArts) August 18, 2018

-Ariana’s full name is actually Ariana Grande-Butera, the latter portion which comes from the Italian side of the family.
+Ariana’s full name is actually Ariana Grande-Butera, the latter portion coming from the Italian side of the family.
 She poked fun at it, saying that “Literally, that’s my name.
 I’m like a pizza.
-I’m a f*cking meatball.”
+I’m a f***ing meatball.”

-In other news, the singer and her fiance were spotted heading to the 2018 MTV VMAs Rehearsal together while holding hands.
-Pete sported a neon, vintage-inspired sports jacket while Ariana looked chic in all black.
+In other news, the singer and her fiance were spotted heading to the 2018 MTV VMAs rehearsal together while holding hands.
+Pete sported a neon, vintage-inspired sports jacket, while Ariana looked chic in all black.
 Grande has plenty to be excited about, as she’s nominated for five awards for “No Tears Left to Cry.”
 The nominations are for Video of the Year, Best Pop, Best Cinematography, Best Visual Effects, and Artist of the Year, reported Just Jared.

 Ariana Grande says she grew up pronouncing her last name differently — here's what it should sound like: Rich Polk/Getty Images * Ariana Grande's name isn't supposed to be pronounced "Grahn-deh." * As spotted by BuzzFeed during a new Beats One interview, it's "Grand-ee." *… pic.twitter.com/Ywg41GZf9o